INDIA VEGAN TOUR

 - Cultural Culinary Experience, introduction to Indian-Chinese Cuisine, also known as Indo-Chinese, Cuisine.
 A unique fusion where Chinese spices and cooking methods are adapted to fit the Indian palate, its origins trace back to the Chinese who settled in Calcutta between the late 1700s and 1900s.

-- Learn about life in old downtown Diu as we explore a series of colorful – albeit sleepy, backstreets, alleys, and winding lanes home to faded churches, local shops, decaying fort walls, goods stores, and even caves.
+- Learn about life in old downtown Diu as we explore a series of colorful – albeit sleepy, backstreets, alleys, and winding lanes home to faded churches, local shops, decaying fort walls, and goods stores.

 - Enjoy the sunset over the Arabian Sea at the Island’s best sunset viewpoint.